salleuska/fastCPPP/README.md

 ## R scripts

-The following R scripts are parametrized so that the same script can be used for different datasets.
+The following R scripts are parametrized so that the same script can be used for different examples.
 Arguments of the scripts are described at the beginning of the R script.

-Scripts `1` run the cppp procedure for one example, while script `2` performs a Monte Carlo simulation of all the cppp procedure; lots of computations here so I have been usint
+Script `1` run the cppp procedure for one example, while script `2` performs a Monte Carlo simulation of all the cppp procedure.

-Scripts `3` uses outputs from scripts `1` and `2` to compute different estimates of the cppp and its variance under various scenarios of computational allocation (i.e. number of MCMC samples and calibration replicates).
+Scripts `3` uses outputs from scripts `1` and `2` to compute different estimates of the cppp and its variance under various scenarios of computational cost (i.e. number of MCMC samples and calibration replicates).

-Scripts `4` reproduce plots in Section 6 of the paper.
+Scripts `4` reproduce plots in Section 6 of the paper and in the supplementary material.

 ```bash